009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - Our speaker class gives Hal the opportunity to speak.
 For that we initialized a library "pyttsx3" which is explained in 2.0.

  **Class: Interpreter** ⏳
+- The interpreter recognises an input of spoken words and is able to process the correct answer which is defined in each of our recognizer classes.

  **Class: Utilities** (file utilities.py) 📂
 - We defined the clear screen method in our utilities data.
 So after every speech recognition command the sceen will be cleared.